2018 International Summer School of Theology

 The school will be held June 29 – July 9, 2018.

 The cost of the school is $1300 per person.
 A non-refundable deposit of $200 is due April 15, 2018.
 (Students at NBTS are eligible for scholarships of up to $750 per student).
-The cost includes lodging and tuition.
+The cost includes lodging and program costs.
 It does not include lunches and dinners (although inexpensive meals are available at the VU).